Serbian traditional clothing: Šumadija

 The very beautiful and colorful costume of Šumadija region has been preserved and in use to a great extent, mostly due to their immediate vicinity of Belgrade.

 Women braid their hair, placing their long braids around the head which is then hold by toothpick clamps and adorned by jewelry with flower motifs.
 The shirt is made of linen or knitted fabric.
 The upper part is sewn to the lower.
 Around the neck, around the sleeves and at the bottom of the hem, the shirt is closed and festooned with a lace of thicker cotton.
 A jelek vest is placed over the shirt.
 Long pleated skirts can be in a variety of different colors (often in a kilt like pattern), most common ones are clean white or black.
 Skirt embroidery is stitched at the lower parts of the dress, usually in vibrant floral patterns.
 The apron is the most beautiful part of the costume, every girl and woman hand-make it for themselves, which leads to many variants in terms of technique and vividness.
 Over the apron and shirt but and under vest a belt called a kolan is fastened.
 The belt tied with beads and multicolored buttons with pafts, metal buckles that close under the breast.
 Ducats and other jewelry cover half the breasts.
 In more common Šumadija dress, women wear a vibrantly colored cloth around the waist instead (commonly red).
 The socks are knitted and patterned in colorful wool with floral ornaments.

-Men's costumes are characterized by long shirts, wide pants that narrow in the lower parts of the legs narrower (can also be čakšire), gunj vest, with an optional anterion jacket, woolen belt on the legs, opanaci with a beaked tip.The head is covered with ether a fez, šubara, or a hat (both straw or from hard cloth).
+Men's costumes are characterized by long shirts, wide pants that narrow in the lower parts of the legs narrower (can also be čakšire), gunj vest, with an optional anterion jacket, woolen belt on the legs, opanaci with a beaked tip.
+The head is covered with either a fez, šubara, or a hat (both straw or from hard cloth).
 After World War I, the šajkača from military uniforms has also been included and popularized.

 The traditional folk attire of Šumadija has become the common modernized regional dress for Central Serbia, as well as the most commonly known folk attire from the Serbs.